Posterior Cervical Laminoplasty (Laminoplasty)

 What is a Laminoplasty?

-Laminoplasty is a surgical procedure designed to relieve the nerve pressure and pain caused by spinal stenosis.
+Laminoplasty is a surgical procedure that helps to relieve the nerve pressure and pain that spinal stenosis causes.
 Spinal stenosis is a narrowing of the spinal canal that puts pressure on the spinal nerves.
 The pressure causes pain throughout the spine and extremities.
 It can develop as a result of certain genetic abnormalities, disease processes or simply due to natural aging.

 Spinal stenosis can occur anywhere in the spinal column, in the cervical (neck), thoracic (chest), or lumbar (low back) regions.
 Generally, the symptoms of spinal stenosis worsen over time, and conservative treatments, such as medication and physical therapy become less effective in treating the condition.
 When this occurs, a Laminoplasty may become necessary.
 The procedure can provide relief from the typical symptoms of spinal stenosis, such as back pain and numbness or weakness in one or both arms or legs.

-During Laminoplasty surgery, the lamina, a small section of bone that covers the back of the spinal cord, is cut through completely on one side and partially on the other, enabling it to swing open like a door.
-It is then held open with titanium spacers and plates, increasing the amount of room around the spinal cord and decreasing compression on the nerves.
+During Laminoplasty surgery, Dr. Albert cuts the lamina, a small section of bone that covers the back of the spinal cord, completely on one side and partially on the other, enabling it to swing open like a door.
+Titanium spacers and plates hold open the lamina, increasing the amount of room around the spinal cord and decreasing compression on the nerves.

 A Laminoplasty can be performed on the any of the three regions of the spine.
 The region performed on depends on where the patient is experiencing the most intense symptoms.
 The operation may be performed from the back or the front of the body, depending on the particulars of the patient’s condition.
 If a bone spur is present nearer to the anterior of the body, the surgeon may enter the body from the front.